orionlee/aDictOnCopy/README.md

   - [x] Prompt users to start service after selecting a dictionary
 - [x] i18N
 - [x] APK size reduction (by removing the use of AppCompat support lib)
-- [x] `NO-ACTION` reduce runtime memory usage (start service without fully initializing MainActivity did not cut down memory usage)
+- [ ] Reduce runtime memory usage
+  - [x]`NO-ACTION` Start service without fully initializing MainActivity did not cut down memory usage
+  - [x] Investigate memory usage - graphics seemed to have unusual large memory usage.
+See Memory Usage section below
+  - [ ] Experiment with other ways to reduce memory usage, e.g., bypass Activity altogether?!
 - [x] Add Open Dictionary action to Notification
 - [ ] More info on supported dictionaries, or broaden the list of supported dictionaries (with other more generic intent action)
 - [ ] Testing